hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/05__shrImallalitAlAlitaH.md

 negating your experience of being jIva and superimposing jIvAbhAsatva on it.
 This is second level of adhyAsa.
 I must say that for such people, eka-jIva-vAda was not taught.
-​

 > > > XX: If shruti and/or smrti say that His form is the same, we can accept
 > > it.
 > > >
 > >
-> > ​What if shruti says something opposed to yukti and other pramANa-s.
+> > What if shruti says something opposed to yukti and other pramANa-s.
 He
 > > seems to ignore this fact.
-> > ​
 > >
+> >
 > RV: You are the one who is ignoring the purva mimamsa rule that on unseen
 > matters, sabda alone is pramana.

-​We are talking about form of kR^iShNa, which is by no means adR^iShTa.
+We are talking about form of kR^iShNa, which is by no means adR^iShTa.
 Even his mother saw him nude, without reading scriptures.
-​

 > We dont know devas through any means other
 > than through sastras.

-​You may not know about indra, etc., but if you accept that kR^iShNa took avatAra on earth, then it comes that his case is not similar to others.
+You may not know about indra, etc., but if you accept that kR^iShNa took avatAra on earth, then it comes that his case is not similar to others.
-​

 > Even if we have bhagavad sAkshAtkAra, we only see